This post includes affiliate links.

 Remember to use this reference table for different head sizes.

-Once you are finished, use your tapestry needle to weave your yarn in and out on the last crocheted row (ever 3rd or 4th st), then pull the yarn to close the hole to create a hat.
+Once you are finished, use your tapestry needle to weave your yarn in and out on the last crocheted row (every 3rd or 4th st), then pull the yarn tightly to close the hole.
+I suggest making a knot and weaving in the ends.

 Now you can add a pom pom.
 I made a pom pom using a pom pom maker and color A. See a tutorial on how to make one here.